Dhauladhar: Overview

 The Dhauladhar range is one of the ranges of the Middle Himalayas.
 They begin from near Dalhousie at the northwest end of Himachal Pradesh and pass through the state to the vicinity of the bank of the Beas River in the Kulu district of Himachal Pradesh.
 They begin to merge with the Pir Panjal near Manali.
 They are entirely in Himachal Pradesh.
 They are distinctive in their typical dark granite rocky formations with a remarkably steep rise culminating in sharp streaks of snow and ice at the top of their crested peaks.
 This distinctive profile is best seen from the Kangra Valley from where they seem to shoot up almost vertically.
+The range begins near Dalhousie and passes through the state to the vicinity of the bank of the Beas River.
+In the Mandi district, the range is notable for the Uhl River valley, which is a major tributary of the Beas and home to the historic Shanan Power House.
+The Dhauladhar eventually begins to merge with the Pir Panjal near Manali.

 The elevation of the Dhauladhars ranges widely from 3,500 m to nearly 6,056 m.
 The highest peak in the range is the Hanuman Tibba, 5,982 metres (19,626 ft) above sea level.
 There are several peaks which are close to 5500 m (17,000 ft).
 From the banks of the Beas River in Kulu, the range curves towards the town of Mandi, Himachal Pradesh, India.
 Then, running north, it passes through Bada Bhangal, joins the Pir Panjal Range and moves into Chamba.

 Moon Peak (4,650 metres) in the Dhauladhar range from McLeod Ganj.

 The Dhauladhars have a peculiar topography.
 Although mostly composed of granite, the flanks of the range exhibit frequent formations of slate (often used for the roofs of houses in the region), limestone and sandstone.
 Ascending from any side is difficult, given the near vertical incline.
 This calls for highly technical trekking and mountaineering.
 There is very little habitation on the range given the harsh conditions.
 But meadows abound near the crest providing rich pastures for grazing where large numbers of Gaddi shepherds take their flocks.
 The top of the crest is buried under vast expanses of thick snow.
 Triund, approached from the hill station of McLeod Ganj, is the nearest and most accessible snow line in the Indian Himalayas.
 The range has rich flora and fauna.